 D2.9 Individual amounts may be written off by the CCCFO or PCCCFO up to the value shown below.
 Amounts for write off above this value must be referred to the PCC for approval.

 D8 Voluntary Payments

-D8.2, D8.4 The Chief of Staff and Chief Constable may make voluntary payments up to the value shown below.
+D8.2, D8.4 The Chief Executive and Monitoring Officer and Chief Constable may make voluntary payments up to the value shown below.

 SECTION H

 GUIDANCE NOTES ON BREACH OF STANDING ORDERS OR FINANCIAL REGULATIONS